-According to the vaccination regime submitted by Pfizer-BioNTech, two doses of the vaccine have to be administered 21 days apart in individuals aged 16 years and above.
+According to the vaccination regime submitted by Pfizer-BioNTech, two doses of the vaccine have to be administered 21 days apart.
+Younger children aged 5 – 11 years old will be given two (smaller) pediatric doses of the vaccine.
 It will take another 14 days after the second dose for the vaccine to deliver maximum protection against the COVID-19 virus.

 The Pfizer-BioNTech COVID-19 vaccine has been authorised by the HSA under the Pandemic Special Access Route (PSAR).

 What is the Efficacy of the COVID-19 Vaccine?